fabioDMFerreira/money-management/README.md

 - components - contains components used in more than one scene and components that don't fit in any scene like App and Header.
 - locale - constants that identify strings and locale strings files.
 - localstorage - constains constants that identify properties that can be saved in localstorage.
-- propTypes - contains propTypes definitions used in more that one component
 - scenes - contains pages and their own components
 - services - constains all services.
 Most of them are used as the layer that connects with server.
 - store - contains all logic related with Redux state.
   - /*/actions - contains action creators
   - /*/types - contains types used in action creators and reducer
   - /*/thunks - contains operations related with asyncronous chages of state like getting data from server
   - /*/reducer - contains reducer, the function that changes state.
-The rootReducer uses reducers of other modules like authentication, localize, rent and shopping cart.
+The rootReducer uses reducers of other modules like authentication, localize, etc.

 ### Container Pattern